TosbackCgusBridge-Bot/CGUs-versions/Zynga/Privacy Policy.md

     *   Engineering Blog
 *   careers
     *   About Careers
-    *   US Careers
+    *   Careers by Category
-    *   International Careers
+    *   Careers by Location
-    *   University Careers
+    *   Life at Zynga
     *   Benefits
-    *   Life at Zynga
+    *   University Careers
 *   about
     *   Our Story
     *   About Zynga